subscan-explorer/subscan-multisig-react/README.md

     <img src="./docs/13_select_network.png" style="width:800px";>
   </p>

-#### 3.Deploy your own subquery endpoint
+#### 3.Deploy your own subquery endpoint (optional)

-In order to support advanced features such as transaction history, you need to deploy your own [subquery](https://doc.subquery.network/) endpoint.
+In order to support advanced features such as transaction history, you need to deploy your own [subquery](https://doc.subquery.network/) endpoint, and add it to the json file above.
 You can fork from the [subscan multisig subquery repo](https://github.com/itering/subql-multisig) and add support for your network.

 ## QuickStart